 Job stress is one of the hardest to handle because you have to remain 'strong' and positive in front of everyone, right?
 Wrong!
-You can do a lot of things to ease that stress and avoid hitting the boss or your co-worker.
+You can do a lot of things to ease that stress and avoid hitting the boss, co-worker or delivery man.

 Try this quick trick--Take a deep breath (deeper-deeper)--breathe in through your nose (or mouth if you prefer) and imagine all that air is filled with positive energy.
 The energy fills your body pushing the negative energy out as you slowly breathe out of your mouth (or nose if you prefer).
 I like to do this at the beginning and end of each day no matter what.
 It just seems to help me stay focused and stress-free.
 Embarrassed to do this at work right after the boss had told you he hated your work (or whatever it was that made you angry)?
 Don't be.
 Just step away from the situation, breathe in then out and return.
 Now you can do your work without feeling like hitting the boss.